I am a PhD student at Northwestern University with a B.S.

 ACM DL.

-Leela Pakanati, Tommy McMichen, and Zachary Estrada
+Leela Pakanati, John T. McMichen, and Zachary Estrada

-2019
+CASES 2019

 Runtime Integrated Custom Execution (RICE) relocates traditional peripheral reconfigurable